unsw-restech/unsw-restech.github.io/docs/_sources/faq.rst.txt

 How do I request the installation or upgrade of a piece of software ?
 =====================================================================

-If you wish to have a new piece of software installed or software that is already installed upgraded please send an email to the `IT Service Centre <ITServiceCentre@unsw.edu.au>`_ from your UNSW email account with details of what software change you require and the cluster that you would like it changed on.
+If you wish to have a new piece of software installed or software that is already installed upgraded please send an email to the `IT Service Centre <ITServiceCentre@unsw.edu.au>`_ from your UNSW email account with details of what software change you require.

 Why is my job stuck in the queue whilst other jobs run?
 =======================================================